 - An unfair competition that damaged the marketplace with spambots or other forms of distributed attacks.

-Given the state of publishing and the evident scaling possibilities that the Internet combined with the right CMS offers, we’ve decided to provide you with few actionable tips on handling traffic spikes as a media publishing company.
+Given the current trends of digital publishing and the evident scaling possibilities that the Internet combined with the right CMS offers, we’ve decided to provide you with few actionable tips on handling traffic spikes as a media publishing company.

 Why Traffic Spikes Can Become an Issue?